 Which Documents do I need to submit for PMP Audit?

-To comply with PMP application audit, you would be asked to submit the following list of documents.
-The detailed process is explained in the section above.
+To comply with PMP application audit, you would be asked to submit the following documents to PMI via postal mail.

 How much time does it take to complete the PMP Audit?